apriltuesday/eva-opentargets/README.md

 These are processes to update the trait mappings used by the annotation pipeline and should be performed regularly to ensure new ClinVar data is mapped appropriately.

+A complete protocol for trait curation can be found [here](docs/manual-curation), though it may require adaptation for your use case.
+A minimum set of steps to perform the curation is provided in the sections below.

 #### Automatic mappings and curation spreadsheet generation

 ```bash